Last Updated on May 17, 2023 by Karl Thompson

 Acting white and acting black

-Fordham and Ogbu (1986) further argue that notions of ‘acting White’ or ‘acting Black’ become identified in opposition to one another.
+Fordham and Ogbu (1986) further argue that part of an anti-school black masculinity was what they called ‘acting black’ and ‘acting white’.
+Notions of ‘acting White’ or ‘acting Black’ become identified in opposition to one another.
 Hence because acting White includes doing well at school, acting Black necessarily implies not doing well in school.

 Crozier (2004) found that Pakistani and Bangladeshi parents ‘kept their distance’ from their children’s schools because they trusted the professionals to do their jobs; they lacked confidence in use of English and there were no translators.